frederic-perez/AmE-dictionary/data/dictionary.md

 __lassitude__ _n_ :three: Tiredness and a lack of energy.
 __lasso__ _v_ :two::hammer: (lassos)
 __last > next to last__
+__last burst of fire__ _idiom_ A final effort or attempt, especially as before failure or defeat. _The home team has unleashed one last burst of fire in the final seconds of the game to try and force an overtime showdown._
 __last chance (for/at/to do something)__ _idiom_ The last or final opportunity to get, have, do, or achieve something.
 __last hurrah__ _idiom_ (final hurrah) A final moment of glory; last notable achievement. _This was his own last hurrah._
 __last straw__ _idiom_ :two: The final problem in a series of problems.